-Paulo will add hot isostatic pressing to its thermal-processing services with the acquisition of a hot isostatic press (HIP) from Quintus Technologies.
-The press is equipped with Quintus’ proprietary uniform rapid cooling (URC), a feature that improves material properties in additive manufacturing and investment casting.
-The HIP will be installed in Paulo’s recently expanded Cleveland Division in Willoughby, Ohio, which provides specialized brazing and vacuum heat treatment.
+Accurate Brazing, a full-service provider of specialized heat-treating solutions, will add hot isostatic pressing to its thermal-processing capabilities with the installation of a hot isostatic press (HIP) from Quintus Technologies.
+The press is equipped with Quintus’ proprietary uniform rapid cooling (URC), a feature that combines HIP and heat treatment in a single process and improves material properties of parts designed for mission-critical applications.
+It will be installed in Accurate Brazing’s recently opened facility in Greenville, S.C.

 Solar Manufacturing shipped a horizontal front-loading vacuum furnace to Georgia Southern University (GSU) in Statesboro, Ga.
 GSU will be using the furnace primarily for vacuum thermal-processing research and development of various iron-based alloys, including additive-manufactured parts.
 The furnace includes a graphite-shielded hot zone and heating elements.
 It has a work-zone size of 12 inches wide x 12 inches high x 18 inches deep and a weight capacity of 250 pounds (114 kg).